jensgro/Frontenddevelopment-Resources/README.md

 -	[Using SVG](https://css-tricks.com/using-svg/)
 -	[A guide to SVG <use> elements](http://taye.me/blog/svg/a-guide-to-svg-use-elements/)
 -	[Structuring, Grouping, and Referencing in SVG — The <g>, <use>, <defs> and <symbol> Elements](https://sarasoueidan.com/blog/structuring-grouping-referencing-in-svg/)
+-	[SVG can do that ?!?](http://talks.brennaobrien.com/svg/#/) - presentation on the many possibilities with SVG

 ### SVG Icons